 - Your investment will be tied up until the project is complete.
 But with some options for short-term flips, this period can be as little as six months.

 - Crowdfunding platforms are fairly new since the SEC just approved them in 2012.
-So there is just under a decade of proven performance for you to review.
+So there is just over a decade of proven performance for you to review.

 Real estate is largely considered to be among the best investments you can make.
 But traditional property investments carry several risks: